1. Geographical Diversity of India

 Geographical regions are connected, not isolated.

-The cold desert of
+The cold desert of India

-Concept 1: Meaning of a Cold
+1: Meaning of a Cold Desert

-When we hear the word desert, we usually think of a hot, sandy
+we usually think of a hot, sandy place.

 Explanation:

-- But deserts are defined
+- But deserts are defined by low rainfall, not temperature.

 - So, deserts can be: